Constraints on the charged Higgs boson of the two Higgs doublet model type III

-Using the parameterization CYS \cite{csy} and the numerical values of the CKM matrix $K_{ij}$, the flavor changing couplings, $\sum_j K_{qj} \xi_{jq'}$, of the charged Higgs boson to the fermions are shown in Tab. \ref{acoples2}.
-These factors have been simplified taken into account the numerical values of quark masses and assuming that the parameters $\lambda_{ij}$ involving the first and second generations are smaller than parameters involving the third generation.
-Finally, bounds and restrictions on the $\lambda_{ij}$ for the quark sector and $\xi_{ij}$ for the leptonic sector can be found in literature \cite{ARS,radiaz}.
+Using the parameterization CYS \cite{csy} and the values of the CKM matrix $K_{ij}$ elements, the flavor changing couplings of the charged Higgs boson to the fermions, which are proportional to $\sum_j K_{qj} \xi_{jq'}$ are reduced as is shown in Tab. \ref{acoples2}.
+These factors have been simplified taken into account the numerical values of quark masses and assuming that the parameters $\lambda_{ij}$ involving the first and second generations are smaller than parameters involving the third generation \cite{ARS}.
+Finally, bounds and restrictions on the $\lambda_{ij}$ for the quark sector and $\xi_{ij}$ for the leptonic sector can be found in table \ref{t:bounds}.